 Cheryl Kelly, PhD, MPH, MA

 Dr. Kelly earned her PhD in Public Health Sciences (emphasis in Behavioral Science) at Saint Louis University where she also completed her Master of Public Health degree.
-She splits her time between the IHR and the Kaiser Permanente Colorado Community Benefit department.
-Her work with the Community Benefit & Relations department centers around evaluating community health initiatives prioritized through a local community health needs assessment.
+She splits her time between the IHR and the Kaiser Permanente Colorado Community Health & Engagement department.
+Her work with the Community Health & Engagement department centers around evaluating community health initiatives prioritized through a local community health needs assessment.

 Dr. Kelly is an Adjunct Assistant Professor in the Department of Behavioral Science and Health Education at the Saint Louis University College for Public Health and Social Justice, serves as a reviewer for a number of academic journals, and is an Associate Editor for the Health Behavior and Policy Review.